Image with graphics of different housing types

 Key Changes

-• The City is required to allow new housing in the form of small-scale multi-unit housing (SSMUH) to increase density on single-family and duplex lots, within the urban containment boundary.
+• The City was required to allow new housing in the form of small-scale multi-unit housing (SSMUH) to increase density on single-family and duplex lots, within the urban containment boundary.
 This includes:

 • Secondary suites